MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

 1. In the Azure portal, search for and select **Load balancers** and, in the list of load balancers, click **az10408vmss0-lb**.

-1. On the **az10408vmss0-lb** blade, click **View Frontend IP configurations** note the value of the **Public IP address** assigned to the frontend of the load balancer, open a new browser tab, and navigate to that IP address.
+1. On the **az10408vmss0-lb** blade, click **Frontend IP configurations** note the value of the **Public IP address** assigned to the frontend of the load balancer, open a new browser tab, and navigate to that IP address.

     >**Note**: Verify that the browser page displays the name of one of the instances of the Azure virtual machine scale set **az10408vmss0**.